xkimopro/Time-Series-Databases-Benchmarks/README.md

 ## Configuring the timescaledb nodes

 To configure the access and data nodes accordingly you have to open a bash session inside the containers.
 If you use docker desktop this is done easily via pressing the cli button on the container.
-If you do not have access to the docker desktop gui type the following command
+If you do not have access to the docker-desktop GUI type the following command
 ```bash
 docker exec -it <container-name-or-id> bash
 ```